-Our firm represents whistleblowers when they bring a claim under the False Claims Act alleging fraud or wrongdoing against the government.
+Our law firm represents whistleblowers when they bring a claim under the False Claims Act alleging fraud or wrongdoing against the government.
 Our whistleblower lawyers, including former U.S. Attorney Michael Moore, work hand in hand with our clients, the state and federal agencies to hold individuals and companies accountable for fraud and other illegal activities.
 Pope McGlamry is one of the few whistleblower law firms in the country with the extensive legal knowledge and experience required to handle qui tam cases, even if the government declines to pursue the case.

 Types of Whistleblower Claims

 Our experienced whistleblower attorneys can help you with your case no matter which state you live in.
 Our whistleblower practice includes cases involving:

 - Securities and Exchange Commission Fraud (SEC Fraud)

 - Commodities Fraud

 - Research Fraud

 - Housing and Mortgage Fraud

 Pope McGlamry was recently involved in the litigation of the Tenet Healthcare qui tam lawsuit, leading to a record $513 million settlement.
 Our success with this case demonstrates our commitment to combating fraudulent activities and ensuring wrongdoers are held responsible for fraud and false claims.